1962 LOT Vickers Viscount Warsaw crash

 The 1962 LOT Vickers Viscount Warsaw crash occurred on 19 December 1962 when a Vickers Viscount 804, operated by LOT Polish Airlines on a flight from Brussels to Warsaw, crashed on landing.
-All passengers and crew died.
+All 33 passengers and crew died.

+Accident

-The plane was returning from Brussels, and had a mid-way landing in Berlin from where it took off at 5:55 pm.
+The plane was returning from Brussels and had a stopover in Berlin, from where it took off at 5:55 pm.
 While on approach on runway 33 in Warsaw at 7:30 pm the crew received landing clearance.
 46 seconds later the plane crashed and burned 1335 meters from the threshold.